trelo-bifteki/www.trelobifteki.com/src/assets/posts/data-visualization-vuejs-d3js.md

 ### 📜 Prefer _viewBox_ against _width_ & _height_

 We want to make our SVG images responsive.
-By setting _viewBox_ we are able to scale the SVG image to fill a container.
+Width and height limit our implementation to the dimensions defined.
+By setting `viewBox` instead, we are able to scale the SVG image to fill a container.

 ### 📜 Write SVG template in _template_ section